-It’s one of our most frequently asked questions: Which duvet is best for me?
+It’s one of The Fine Bedding Company’s most frequently asked questions: Which duvet is best for me?
 We know there’s a lot of duvets available on our website to buy and we often get people saying they can get overwhelmed with the amount of choice.
 With this guide, you’ll be less in the dark when it comes to which duvet to purchase; whether you’re looking to stay cool at night or if you have allergies – we’ve got the answers for you.

 THE TOG RATING EXPLAINED